 At no time, even right after the Vivoo hydration score of “2” did any other signs of dehydration really show up.
 The punch test of skin was fine, although that is more a test of severe hydration issues.
 Still even moderate levels of dehydration can add to general wellness issues.

-Keeping a water bottle on hand is a great idea.
+Keeping a water bottle on hand is a great idea for manually tracking hydration.
 There are some “smart water bottles”, a topic that a connected wellness site is likely to cover.
 But most of these are a bit of overkill as they only monitor intake (or more accurately outflow from the bottle) that don’t take into account the weather, activity levels, spills, or diet.
 A simple cup of coffee can even play a part in providing the body much needed water.
 Sugary drinks, although lot the best, that have a primary water base also help although the additives can offset some of the effects.
 Still, any food or drink with some water in it (fruit especially) can help avoid low levels of dehydration.

 How does Vivoo measure Hydration?